joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 just starting up your API gateway, you might make it all the way to Level 3 of traffic management before you give a single hoot about developer experience.

-For each level, I'll give a general statement about where

-Along with some example features that, if you have them turned on and they're working well, might be a signal that you've reached a certain level.
+For each level, I'll give a general statement about where the API gateway stands and the big problems it's solving, along with example features that, if you have them turned on and they're working well, might be a signal that you've reached a certain level.

-I’m focused more on capabilities because we’re talking about a specific technology—unlike the CNCF’s maturity model, which focuses on categories like People and Business Outcomes, I don’t think any of can defensibly argue than an API gateway is going to drive your entire platform engineering culture.
+I’m focused more on capabilities because we’re talking about a specific technology—unlike the CNCF’s maturity model, which focuses on categories like People and Business Outcomes, I don’t think any of us can defensibly argue an API gateway is going to drive your entire platform engineering culture.

 API gateways can, on the other hand, play a major role in how those successful